DanMello/react-video-player/README.md

 `videoPath` | Path to the video you want to play. | yes `videoThumbnail` | Path to the video thumbnail. | yes `isMobile` | This is a bool, how you determine if the user is on desktop or mobile is up to you or you can put false if its only for desktop. | yes
+`colors` | This is an object with colors so you can customize your video player to match your theme.
+By default its blue and grayish | no